EastAgile/coleslaw-gem/README.md

 # Coleslaw Gem

-ColeslawApp (http://www.coleslawapp.com) is an easy and sexy way to share your hard built Cucumber (Ruby) or Lettuce (Python) features file with your product owner and may be the world.
+ColeslawApp (http://www.coleslawapp.com) is an easy and sexy way to share your hard built Cucumber (Ruby) or Lettuce (Python) feature files with your product owner and maybe the world.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'coleslaw-gem'
+    gem 'coleslaw'

 And then execute: